[ Ver esta página en español ]

 - The building was built before 1960 (or, if the owner knows that the building has lead paint, between 1960 and 1978).

 - The building has three or more apartments.

 - A child under the age of six lives in your apartment.

-If your building owner does not fix peeling paint, or you think the work is not being done safely, you can file a complaint online or by calling 311.
+If your building owner does not fix peeling paint, or you think the work is not being done safely, you can file a complaint by calling 311.

 Safe Work Practices for Fixing Lead Hazards

 Building owners must use safe work practices and trained workers when fixing lead paint hazards or doing repair work that disturbs lead paint.